 Each of our program locations has a dedicated Location Coordinator (LC).
 Our LCs call our host cities home and are very familiar with the location.
 They are available 24/7 and are interns first point of contact while abroad.
-Click here to watch a Snapchat Takeover hosted by our Paris Location Coordinator, Mandie.
+Watch a Snapchat Takeover hosted by our Paris Location Coordinator, Mandie!

 In some of our locations, there are also Residential Advisors (RAs), who have all been GE interns in the past and are well aware of how the program should run.
 They are available full-time as the intern’s second point of contact and work closely with the LC to ensure that the program runs smoothly.
-Click here to watch a Snapchat Takeover hosted by our Stockholm RA, Britt.
+Watch another Snapchat Takeover hosted by our Stockholm RA, Britt.

 Blue Book Safety Training